Spaas geschiedenis - wieken

 2007

-Under the leadership of Ben Spaas, Gerard's son, the production site in Poland is started up.
-Essential for the company's growth strategy, as the demand for scented and glass candles increases.
-New concepts see the light of day.
+Under the leadership of Ben Spaas, Gerard's son, the production facility in Poland is launched.
+This is essential to the company's growth strategy, as demand for scented and glass candles is increasing.
+New concepts are emerging.

 Record hoogste kaars - Spaas